 Bath & North East Somerset Council processed 2,439 applications with most vouchers issued in the three weeks before Christmas.
 The scheme closed on January 4 and any remaining vouchers will be issued by January 11.

-The electronic vouchers can be spent in a range of supermarkets and were available to the families of pupils entitled to benefit-related free school meals, as well as parents who receive free childcare for two-year-olds, where benefits are such that they would have been entitled to free school meals.
+The electronic vouchers can be spent in a range of supermarkets and were available to the families of pupils entitled to benefit-related free school meals, as well as parents who receive free childcare for two-year-olds.

 The Government announced this week that a national voucher scheme will be in place so that all eligible children can access free school meals in term time while schools remain closed.
 During term time it is the responsibility of schools to ensure that provision is made for children who qualify for free school meals.